Why am I so Impatient with My Elderly Parent?

 Role Reversal & How to Cope with Aging Parents

-For many of us, it can be difficult to navigate the shifting relationship dynamics that comes with caring for aging parents.
+For many of us, it can be difficult to navigate the shifting relationship dynamics that come with caring for aging parents.
 This role reversal can cause a lot of friction on both ends as adult children and their elderly parents try to settle into a new normal.

 Having to take on responsibilities for your parents as they become unable to handle them on their own can be scary at first, and for some, may serve as an uncomfortable reminder that our parents won’t be around forever.
 If you find yourself feeling impatient, try to remember this adjustment is likely just as hard on your parents.
 They are likely struggling with their own feelings of depression, anger, or embarrassment that they are no longer able to care for themselves.